JeffHeck/SchoolDataProject/pagesManual/SGPReport/report_sgp.md

 - The Gender X students in the Seattle SD are improving in their academics at a faster pace than their peers.
 - Asian students (and their parents) put a heavy emphasis on education and working towards a long range goal.
 - English Language Learners are having to learn basic and sometimes remedial English while they try to learn the next level ELA and mathematics.
-- Highly capable kids learn quickly and continually when given the chance to thrive.
+- Highly Capable (HC) students learn quickly and continually when given the chance to thrive.
 That is why they are highly capable.
-Keep in mind that students designated as highly capable (as part of admissions to highly capable programs) already scored in the 95th percentile on previous academic tests.
-So their SGP academic peers across the state, by definition, also scored in the extreme high end of tests.
+Keep in mind that students designated as highly capable (as part of admissions to highly capable programs) usually already scored in the 95th percentile on previous academic tests.
+So their SGP academic peers across the state, by definition, also scored in the extreme high end of assessments.
-Many of the SGP academic peers of each highly capable student therefore are likely to also be highly capable students at other school districts.
+Many of the SGP academic peers of each highly capable student therefore are likely to also be in highly capable programs at other school districts.
+The Northshore SD by far has the highest ratio of HC students to Total Enrollment.
+33% (1 out of 3) of their 4th - 8th graders are designated as HC and are in their HC programs.
 - Being homeless makes it difficult to keep up.
 - Non-low income students are more likely to have 2 college educated parents at home who can provide built-in tutoring 24/7 to not only help their children keep pace but to excel.
 - Students without disabilities have fewer problems to overcome.